warmscvoltz/tech-journey-blog/present/things-to-change/3-add-remove-change-blog.md

 ### In `/posts` simply add/remove or change files in this folder!

-Whatever the name of the file is is the link:
+Whatever the name of the file is, becomes the link:

 `/posts/{your-file-name-here}`

-Be sure to have this at the top for the tile
+Be sure to have this at the top for the title

 ```markdown
 ---